MontrealCorpusTools/speechcorpustools/docs/source/additional/tour.rst

 Discourse (2)
 #############

 The discourse panel shows the waveform and spectrogram views of the audio for a given file (if there is audio) as well as the alignment of words, phones, and utterances (if they have been encoded) overlaid onto the waveform.
+For more information on viewing discourses, see `Viewing discourses <http://sct.readthedocs.io/en/latest/additional/viewingdiscourses.html>`_

 .. image:: discourse.png
 		:width: 1058px